What is PresbyMAX ?

 The medium-and long-term results of this treatment have been closely monitored by many bodies, both domestic and abroad.
 If suitability test results are good, and the patient’s age and dioptres are suitable then no problems are experienced in later years.

 Does laser treatment completely correct my dioptres?
 Will my dioptres return after laser treatment ?

 After excimer laser treatment patients can see as well without glasses as they could see before with glasses.
 A refractive error of 0.5 dioptres and below remaining after laser treatment is regarded as a complete success.
-If laser treatment is applied when a patient’s dioptres is still increasing then the patient may have to use glasses again.
-For this reason the dioptres should not have increased for at least one year.
+If laser treatment is applied when a patient’s dioptres are still increasing then the patient may have to use glasses again.
+For this reason, the dioptres should not have increased for at least one year.

 Can someone who has undergone laser surgery have cataract surgery in the future ?

-Someone who has undergone laser eye surgery, can go on to have any type of eye surgery, including cataract operations, in the future.
+Someone who has undergone laser eye surgery can go on to have any type of eye surgery, including cataract operations, in the future.
 Laser treatment is not an obstacle.

 How can I find out what is the right type of laser for me ?